 (707) 447-0518

-The Sheriffs’ Posse has been part of the Solano County Sheriffs’ Office for more than 70 years and is comprised of volunteers who use their horses and equipment to help the department with search-and-rescue efforts, emergency services and as public ambassadors.
+In addition to the Buffalo Soldiers, the Solano County Sheriffs’ Posse will be at Peña Adobe!
+The Sheriffs’ Posse has been part of the Solano County Sheriffs’ Office for more than 70 years and is comprised of volunteers who use their horses and equipment to help the department with public relations, education, search & rescue, emergency and disaster services as needed.

-Come to the Peña Adobe Park, bring a picnic lunch and meet the members of the Sheriffs’ Posse and see their amazing horses!
+Come to the Peña Adobe Park, bring a picnic lunch and meet Robin Turner and the Sheriffs’ Posse and see their amazing horses!
 Learn the important role horses played when the Peña and Vaca families were raising cattle back in the mid 1800’s on their ranch which later became the city of Vacaville.

-The Vacaville Jammers will provide music!
-Under the direction of Terry and Leslie Cloper, the Jammers offer musicians of all styles and abilities to play acoustic instruments and sing together or just sit and listen.
-The Jammers meet at Vacaville’s McBride Senior Center on the 1st and 3rd Wednesday every month.
+Joining the fun will be the Vacaville Acoustic Jammers!
+The Jammers will provide music during the event!
+Under the direction of Terry and Leslie Cloper, the Jammers offer musicians of all styles and abilities the opportunity to play acoustic instruments and sing together.
+Open jam sessions are held at Vacaville’s McBride Senior Center on the 1st and 3rd Wednesday every month.

-Park docents will be available to lead tours of the Peña Adobe, California Historical Landmark #534 built by the Peña family in 1842.
-Stop in the adjacent Mowers-Goheen Museum and view a woolly mammoth bone, period clothing and local artifacts found during the Peña Adobe restoration.
+Park docents will be available to lead tours of the Peña Adobe, California historical landmark #534 built by the Peña family in 1842 and the adjacent Mowers-Goheen Museum.
 This event is free!